Join us

 Joining a Research Group or Research Group committee can be a wonderful way to meet and network with colleagues working in your area of the discipline, to share ideas and to feel connected.

-Here we share comments by current Research Group committee members about what they have gained from the experience.
+Here we share vignettes by former and current Research Group committee members about what they have gained from the experience.

 "On a personal level, it is great to work in a hub of diverse scholars and activists with shared interests, and keep up to date with the work people are doing.
 I have also developed different skills required of an RGS-IBG research group secretary, such as organisation, communication and planning and managing different kinds of activities."